AmirShaikh-aprofile/Daily_Training_updates/AZ-103/Task-2_21-Aug-2025/VMcreate_AS_AZ.md

 1. Created VM via custom script
 2. Created VM with cloudinit
 3. Both the machines are in Availablity set
+4. We can choose the Availability zone while creating VM

 ------------------------------------------------------------------------------------------------------------------------------------------